waiweng/unsecured-nginx/README.md

 # unsecured-nginx
-this deployment has runs on privileged containers which is very unsecured. run an unsecured nginx by initiating kubectl apply -f Unsecured-nginx-deployment.yml
+This deployment has runs on privileged containers which is very unsecured. run an unsecured nginx by initiating kubectl apply -f Unsecured-nginx-deployment.yml